gohugoio/hugoDocs/content/en/troubleshooting/faq.md

   - Running Hugo locally with project files on a removable drive
   - Running Hugo locally with project files on a storage server accessed via the NFS, SMB, or CIFS protocols

-  In these cases, instead of monitoring native file system events, use the `--poll` command line flag.
+  In these cases, instead of monitoring native file system events, use the `--poll` command-line flag.
 For example, to poll the project files every 700 milliseconds, use `--poll 700ms`.

 Why is my page Store missing a value?
 : The [`Store`][] method on a `Page` object creates a persistent data structure for storing and manipulating keyed values on the given page.
 Values are often set within a _shortcode_ template, a _partial_ template called by a _shortcode_ template, or by a _render hook_ template.
 In all three cases, the stored values are not determinate until Hugo renders the page content.